 But there’s more to 70-200mm zooms than the two most expensive and well-known ones.

 Tamron’s 70-200mm f/2.8 G2 is a much less expensive, but very comparable alternative.
 It was one of the first to achieve the same outstanding image quality as its Canon counterpart.

 A younger member of the 70-200mm family is the Sigma 70-200mm f/2.8S.
-It’s primarily made for sports photographers, but it’s perfectly suitable for portraits too.
-It features one of the most powerful autofocusing systems we’ve seen in a third-party lens.
-Its images are sharp all the way through the zoom range.
+It’s primarily for sports photographers, but it’s perfectly suitable for portraits too.
+It features one of the most effective autofocusing systems we’ve seen in a third-party lens.
+Its images are sharp throughout its zoom range.

 Sony’s 70-200mm f/2.8 lens is a rare sight, but if you’re deeply invested in Sony gear and want to buy the same brand, it’s a fantastic option too.

 On the cheaper side, we find some 70-200mm f/4 lenses, most notably Canon’s 70-200mm f/4 USM is the lens that you see everywhere all the time.
 It’s a sharp, versatile, but cheap zoom option.
 It didn’t lose a bit of its popularity over the past 15 years.

 Which Is Better for Portraits: 50mm or 85mm?